Injured At Work Claims Solicitors Scotland

 - 9/10 customers would recommend & use us again

 No-one chooses to be involved in an accident at work but you can choose your law firm.
-If you have had an accident you may be able to make a claim against your employer.
+If you have had an accident you may be able to claim against your employer.

 Your employer has a duty to take reasonable care of your health and safety during your working hours, this includes working in areas out with their premises.

-Your employer is also responsible for the acts or failures of your fellow employees during the course of their employment, should that result in an accident in the workplace.
+Your employer is also responsible for the acts or failures of your fellow employees during the course of their employment, should that result in an injury in the workplace.

-How to claim for an Accident at Work?
+How do you claim for an accident or Injury at Work?

-Our specialist accident at work lawyers will intimate the details of your claim as quickly as possible after the accident has happened.
+Our specialist accident at work claims solicitors will intimate the details of your claim as quickly as possible after the accident has happened.
 The details of the accident and injury will be sent to the party who is at fault and/or their insurance company.